Tag Archives: grudges

 Are we a society that has given up on understanding the sacred power of love?
 I loved once it was sweet, joyful, trusting, and as blissful as the rising sun after a spring rain.
 I shall love again because I believe in a child like love.

-abusive relationship anger baggage balance broken broken heart church communication compassion conversation dating depression emotion emotional stability ex-girlfriend faith family fear freedom grateful heart hope life love marriage partner peace player reflection relationship relationship myths respect self awareness self care self determined self esteem self improvement self respect sex soul mate support thankful the waiting game truth valentines day
+abusive relationship anger baggage balance broken church communication compassion conversation dating depression emotional stability ex-girlfriend family fear freedom grateful heart hope joy life love marriage mental health partner peace player reflection relationship relationship myths respect self awareness self care self determined self esteem self improvement self respect sex soul mate support thankful the waiting game trust truth valentines day

 There is a Rap song titled “We came from nothing” and an old church hymn that talks about building a house on a solid foundation.
 When I think of a solid foundation, I think of family. civilization was created with the idea family being the fabric that holds society together.
 Family is where children are supposed to learn the values and morals of life.
 The knowledge passed into children from their grandparents are words of wisdom that is the sum of their life experience and struggles they have conquered.